 Email communication has a lasting effect on your customers.
 The effort your business puts pours into them can make or break your customer loyalty.
 Many businesses tend to focus on the overall transaction, overlooking the small details, and diminishing the customer’s experience.
 These small but important details could be as simple as misleading or poorly written emails.

 Emails are A Major Element of Customer Loyalty

-Let’s assume your dealership is sending out relevant emails, at appropriate times, via your CRM.
-Perhaps it’s time for the customer to service their vehicle, or the customer is a new prospect you are reaching out to for the first time.
-While there is typically a process set up in the CRM for these type of communications, it can be perilous to fail to pay attention to what’s happening in the virtual engagement between your dealership and the customer.
+Let’s assume your dealership is sending out relevant emails at scheduled times, via your CRM.
+It may be time for a customer to service their vehicle.
+Maybe you are reaching out to for the first time.
+While there is typically a process set up for each version of communication, your CRM cannot detect the virtual engagement between your business and your customers.

-- Emails that don’t visually look like a brand’s website.
+Emails that don’t visually parallel a brand’s website

-- Emails that take too long to arrive in the inbox.
+Emails that take too long to deliver to the inbox

-Of course, the final hiccup is one that no dealership wants – namely, communications that go into the consumer’s SPAM mailbox.
-The instant you hear that customers are receiving your emails in SPAM, a red flag should rise.
-Actions should immediately be taken with your email provider to resolve this issue, as it could very easily cost revenue via a lost sale.
+Of course, a frustrating hiccup is one that no dealership want: communications that go straight to the consumer’s SPAM mailbox.
+The instant you hear that customers are receiving your emails in SPAM, action should be taken.
+Turn to your email provider to resolve this issue, as it could very easily cost you potential future sales.

 In conclusion, it is important that you don’t assume your communication tools are always working properly.
 Instead, regularly inspect the function of your CRM to ensure your email distribution is running smoothly.
 Send yourself a sample of an email your customers are regularly receiving and check for errors to keep your communications in top shape.

 Small mistakes can create big retention problems, affecting your customer loyalty, and in tern, your revenue.
 When analyzing the overall experience, make sure you’re not blind to the details.
 Each piece of the puzzle needs to be in place to create the big, prosperous picture.